Gaykhatu: Reign

 Gaykhatu heard of Arghun's death in his wintering pastures near Antalya from Lagzi Küregen (son of Arghun Aqa and in-law of Hulagu Khan).
 The main contenders for the throne were his nephew Ghazan and cousin Baydu.
 Baydu was nominated for the throne by an influential Mongol commander, Ta'achar, who had sent an envoy to Gaykhatu falsely announcing that Baydu had already taken the throne.
-Suspicious, Gaykhatu headed to the qurultai.
+Suspicious, Gaykhatu headed to the kurultai.

 While nobles like Taghachar, Qoncuqbal, Toghan and Tuqal supported Baydu, historians suggest Baydu simply refused the throne stating it belonged to the brother or a son according to yassa.
-Another source, Mahmud Aqsarai said that Baydu didn't appear at the quriltai at all.
-The other contender to the throne, Ghazan, was engaged in a rebellion with Nawrūz (another son of Arghun Aqa), and couldn't attend the qurultai either, thus losing a bid to throne.
+Another source, Mahmud Aqsarai said that Baydu didn't appear at the kurultai at all.
+The other contender to the throne, Ghazan, was engaged in a rebellion with Nawrūz (another son of Arghun Aqa), and couldn't attend the kurultai either, thus losing a bid to throne.
 As a consequence, Gaykhatu was elected il-khan on 23 July 1291, Ahlat.
 Gaikhatu's main supporter was his new wife Uruk Khatun - widow of Arghun and mother of Öljaitü.

 His first orders upon taking throne was to punish several emirs including Taghachar and Tuqal.
 Taghachar's (or in some sources, Qoncuqbal's) 10.000 army was given to Shiktur Noyan of Jalairs, while Tuqal's army was given to an amir named Narin Ahmad.
 Another Baydu supporter, Toghan was arrested on his way to escape to Khorasan.
 Meanwhile, a rebellion by Turkmen emirs started in Anatolia, Gaykhatu had to move into his former domains, appointing Shiktur Noyan as regent of the state while confirming Anbarchi (son of Möngke Temür) as viceroy of East stationed in Ray.